nomomo/PalWorld-Dedicated-Server-Auto-Start-Stop/README.md

 - Code cleanup
 - Support for pip install
 - Beautify the Admin page
-- Read settings from a `settings.json` file instead of modifying the `setting.py` file
 - Automatically restart the server at regular intervals.
 Notify in advance through server messages before restarting.
 - Auto backup
 - IP Blacklist
-- Fix known issue

 ## Change Logs

+### 0.0.2 (2024-02-03)

+- Changed to edit settings.json instead of settings.py file for settings
+- Fixed an issue where UDT connections were terminated when random packets were input to the socket.

 ### 0.0.1 (2024-01-28)